 - 4.2.1 The vehicle is to be fitted with an accelerometer on each B-post.
-The accelerometers are to be fitted in the fore/aft direction (A_x) - 4.2.2 Remove carpet and the necessary interior trim to gain access to the sill directly below the B-post. - 4.2.3 Securely attach a mounting plate for the accelerometer horizontally on to the sill, without adversely affecting seat belt retractors and/or pretensioners. - 4.2.4 Fix the accelerometer to the mounting plate.
-Ensure the accelerometer is horizontal to a tolerance of ± 1 degree and parallel to the X-axis of the vehicle. - 4.2.5 Attach lightweight (<100g) seatbelt loadcells to the shoulder section of the driver and passenger seatbelts.
+The accelerometers are to be fitted in the fore/aft direction $(A_x)$ - 4.2.2 Remove carpet and the necessary interior trim to gain access to the sill directly below the B-post. - 4.2.3 Securely attach a mounting plate for the accelerometer horizontally on to the sill, without adversely affecting seat belt retractors and/or pretensioners. - 4.2.4 Fix the accelerometer to the mounting plate.
+Ensure the accelerometer is horizontal to a tolerance of $\pm 1$ degree and parallel to the X-axis of the vehicle. - 4.2.5 Attach lightweight (<100g) seatbelt loadcells to the shoulder section of the driver and passenger seatbelts.
+The calibration procedure for the loadcells is detailed in Technical Bulletin 16.